 Think of him every time you see a red sports car.

 Richard will be cremated and a celebration of life will be planned at the Bongiovi Funeral Home for spring 2023.

-"Forever in our Hearts"To plant a beautiful memorial tree in memory of Richard Holland, please visit our Tree Store
+"Forever in our Hearts"To send flowers to the family or plant a tree in memory of Richard Holland, please visit Tribute Store

 In Loving Memory

 1939 - 2023

 Phone: (908) 725-1887 | Fax: (908) 725-7298